JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 You can add the **wys** shell script to an **Automator** service/workflow, which will then be available in the "Services" contextual submenu; you can also assign a keyboard shortcut for it in System Preferences.

 ## Beta status
-* needs certificate extraction from xar TOC and testing against CRL
-* still needs general testing, maybe some tweaking for the deep bundle scan
+* still needs general testing, incl.
+SKID compare, maybe some tweaking for the deep bundle scan
 * needs testing for sparsebundles
 * find way to compare signing time with other timestamps
-* test new functionality: sqlite db for bundles/packages with app id & cert id
 * might need a one-line result at the top, similar to WhatsYourSign appex (?)

 ## Screengrabs